akguni/carbonator/README.md

 This is the one to build and run the app.

-docker-compose-test.yml
+### CI/CD GitHub

+**carbonator/tests.py**

+Django and Selenium tests

+**.github/workflows/carbonator_tests master.yml:**

+Builds and run tests on the app first on a virtual machine without docker and then inside docker containers.

+**docker-compose-test.yml**

 For testing on your own computer.

-docker-compose-ci.yml
+**docker-compose-ci.yml**

 Used by github actions to run tests on the master branch.

-### CI/CD GitHub
-.github/workflows/carbonator_tests master.yml:
-Builds and run tests on the app first on a virtual machine without docker and then inside docker containers.

 ### Django Files
 HTML Templates

-carbonator/templates/carbonator/profile.html:
+**carbonator/templates/carbonator/profile.html:**

 Page to display savings achieved by logged in users.

-carbonator/templates/carbonator/index.html:
+**carbonator/templates/carbonator/index.html:**

 Main landing page.
 Calculates energy saving impact based on criteria given on a form.
 Allows to "bank" savings for registered users.

-carbonator/templates/carbonator/disclaimer.html:
+**carbonator/templates/carbonator/disclaimer.html:**

 Recommends to take values as a guidance and use own assumptions where applicable.

-carbonator/templates/carbonator/layout.html:
+**carbonator/templates/carbonator/layout.html:**

 Used for common formatting such as header and footer across all pages.

-carbonator/templates/carbonator/register.html:
+**carbonator/templates/carbonator/register.html:**

 Register new users.

-carbonator/templates/carbonator/login.html:
+**carbonator/templates/carbonator/login.html:**

 Login existing users.

-carbonator/templates/carbonator/settings.html:
+**carbonator/templates/carbonator/settings.html:**

 Allows users to change some variables such as money units and cost of electricity.

-carbonator/templates/carbonator/about.html:
+**carbonator/templates/carbonator/about.html:**

 High level overview and purpose of the app.

-carbonator/templates/carbonator/halloffame.html:
+**carbonator/templates/carbonator/halloffame.html:**

 Shows a list of 10 registered users with the largest amount "banked" energy savings.

+**carbonator/models.py:**

-Django Models
+Django models:

-carbonator/models.py:
 - User: Self explanatory
 - Appliance: names and typical consumption and usage data for various appliances
 - Saving: To store savings for registered users
 - Cost: For users who choose their own monetary and environmental cost coefficients

-Javascript Files
+### Javascript Files

-#carbonator/static/carbonator/halloffame.js
-#carbonator/static/carbonator/layout.js
-#carbonator/static/carbonator/settings.js
-#carbonator/static/carbonator/layout.css
-#carbonator/static/carbonator/profile.js
-#carbonator/static/carbonator/index.js
-These run scripts on the pages with the same name.

-carbonator/static/carbonator/styles.css
-carbonator/tests.py
-.gitignore
-docker/website/requirements.txt
-docker/website/Dockerfile
-docker/postgres/carbonator.sql
-docker/postgres/Dockerfile

-requirements.txt
+**carbonator/static/carbonator/layout.js**

+Resizes the banner links to a hamburger-style menu for smaller screens.

+**carbonator/static/carbonator/settings.js**

+Adds functionality to "Reset" button to restore default values

+**carbonator/static/carbonator/profile.js**

+Lists each saving the current user has banked.
+Endless-scroll when the number of savings exceed screen height.
+Adds delete button which activates an animation when clicked.
+Confirmation message and undo link.

+**carbonator/static/carbonator/index.js**

+Populates selection list for appliances.
+Recalculates energy use after each selection or change to inputs such as duration.
+It also populates the confirmation message after each bank action.
+Includes a CSRF token generator.

+## CSS Files

+**carbonator/static/carbonator/layout.css**
+**carbonator/static/carbonator/styles.css**

+**docker/website/Dockerfile**

+Builds docker image for django website container

+**docker/postgres/carbonator.sql**

+**docker/postgres/Dockerfile**

+Builds docker image for Postgres database.

+## Miscalleneaous

+**.gitignore**
+List of files to be ignored by GitHub.
+Includes some generic Django files and my own sketchpad files which are not necessary for the application.

 ## Other information:

-- Undo functionality - Decided against 'confirm'